BruceGitHub/namespace-protector/README.md

 The idea is that namespace in some situations can be private at all except for a specific entry point.
 For example the namespace of third parts lib.

-# The Design of this project it's based
+# The Design of this project follows this rules

 - No NULL
 - No instanceof
 - No switch
+- No static

 # todo
 - [] Adds mode DISCOVER_CONFIG, so for each lib that in the `extra` node of composer.json declares the visibility settings of the namespace lib, it can perform the validity in autonomy

-- [] Adds command to build deps graph
+- [x] Adds command to build conflicts graph

 # Minimal config